 Amounts of vested and accumulated vacation and sick leave are reported as accrued compensation and benefits.
 Amounts are determined based upon the compensation rates in effect as of the balance sheet date.

-Included in this category are amounts related to Salary Reduction Plans adopted during fiscal years 1991, 1992 and 1993 that can be distributed in the form of paid leave, payment at the time of separation from the University or to an employee's estate.
+Amounts related to Salary Reduction Plans adopted during fiscal years 1991, 1992 and 1993 can be distributed in the form of paid leave, payment at the time of separation from the University or to an employee's estate.